Skip to content

 Final Thoughts

-Insuring your bitcoin with collaborative custody isn’t a terribly difficult process.
+Insuring your bitcoin with collaborative custody isn’t a difficult process.
 As mentioned, there are plenty of Bitcoin companies out there offering to handle the complexity and provide you with collaborative custody along with many other services to keep your bitcoin safe.

 Choosing collaborative custody vs. multisig all comes down to your own personal preferences and determining what tradeoffs you’re willing to make.
 Traditional multisig may make more sense for private, distributed control, whereas collaborative custody can offer more guided, personal assistance to manage your bitcoin without ever losing custody over it.